 Besides looking great, dry creek beds can serve a purpose, controlling erosion and facilitating drainage.
 The traditional French drain involves a ditch and a perforated tube that carries stormwater away from your garden, but you can achieve a similar effect with a trench that has a good impermeable base and is filled with large rocks, of a size that promotes drainage.

 Your utilitarian ditch will also look fabulous, with so many colors and types of decorative rocks to choose from.

 As you can see, decorative rock is one of the most versatile and trendier options for your landscaping dreams.
-From a statement boulder or lava rock, to custom-sized crushed rocks and stabilized gravel, we have lots to choose from.
-Let us advise you on what works best for your projects, and remember we ship nationwide.
+From a statement boulder or lava rock to custom-sized crushed rocks and stabilized gravel, we have lots to choose from.
+At Minick Materials, we can advise you on what works best for your projects.
+Remember we ship nationwide.